abdu558/InstaSaver/README.md

 # InstaSaver

-Zoom out and copy all your html into page.txt
+Zoom out on your instagram saved reels paged, go into inspect and youll see some items you need to copy all your html into page.txt

 ## instructions